Gwendolyn Brooks, Esteemed American Poet

 . . . . . . . . . . .

-Gwendolyn Brooks with her husband and son, Milwaukee, 1945
+Gwendolyn with her husband and son, Milwaukee, 1945

 . . . . . . . . . . .

-In 1945, Brooks broke into book publishing with A Street In Bronzeville.
-The title referrs to an area inhabited largely by African Americans in Chicago’s South Side, where Brooks grew up.
+In 1945, twenty-eight-year old Gwendolyn Brooks broke into book publishing with A Street In Bronzeville.
+The title refers to an area inhabited largely by African Americans in Chicago’s South Side, where she grew up.
 This poetry collection was quite well received and led to her receiving a Guggenheim Fellowship.

-Annie Allen (1949) earned a Pulitzer Prize in 1950, making her the first African-American to win this award.
-The book follows the life of Annie, an African-American girl, from birth to womanhood.
+Annie Allen (1949) earned a Pulitzer Prize in 1950, making Gwendolyn Brooks the first African American to win this award.
+The book follows the life of Annie, an Black girl, from birth to womanhood.

 The Bean Eaters (1960) was another well-received collection of poems.
 Critics such as the one who wrote this review noted her ability to tap into both specific and universal experiences: